-Spilker Engineering and Applied Sciences Building – Stanford University
+Spilker Engineering and Applied Sciences Building at Stanford University

 Higher Education, Interdisciplinary Research